 A warm welcome to Maidstone Infant School!
 Here we want children to be secure, happy and to learn.
 This is important if they are to enjoy, achieve and thrive during their learning journey.

 Children arrive at our School and we have the privilege of seeing them develop into independent learners as they move through Reception, Year 1 and Year 2.
 All staff work hard to enable your child to make progress and as such we also value the interest and support that family members can give us.
 Your child will be successful with us if we all work together as a team.
-The published admission number for 2018/2019 is 75 pupils.

 Parent consultation evenings are held in the Autumn and Spring term each year, to give parents the opportunity to discuss their children’s progress.
 We also have an Open Door policy for parents to come in and discuss concerns at any time.
 Please do not hesitate to make an appointment.